 The UKPI Report includes an analysis of the key socio-economic factors associated with peace.
 The research shows that violence is closely linked to severe deprivation.
 By tackling deprivation and improving incomes, access to employment, and protection from the worst effects of poverty, levels of violence across the UK would significantly reduce.
 To read more on correlations, skip to page 41 of the UKPI Report.

 US and UK Comparison The UKPI Report compares the findings from the US Peace Index and the UK Peace Index.
 The comparison shows that homicide, as a proportion of total violent crime, is almost 10 times higher in the US than the UK.
 In the US, two out of every three homicides are caused by guns, compared to one in 13 in the UK.
 For more on this comparison, skip to page 56 of the UKPI Report.
-UKPI Video See highlights from the UK Peace Index in a short and informative video:
+UKPI Video

 The total economic impact of violence on the UK economy is £124 billion, that’s £4,700 per household per year